-Supportive Smart Homes take this one step further by using technology to assess the well-being of the home occupants and to provide them with support and assistance.
-The Supportive Smart Home system shown in Figure 1 demonstrates a system [1] currently for research used in hundreds of homes across North America, containing sensors that are deployed through-out the house and in the car.
+Supportive Smart Homes take this one step further by using technology to assess the well-being of home occupants and to provide them with support and assistance.
+The Supportive Smart Home system shown in Figure 1 demonstrates a system that is currently in the research stage within hundreds of homes across North America.
+The system comprises sensors that are deployed through-out the house and in the homeowners' vehicles.
 In some cases, the sensors are also worn by the older adult.
-These sensors can include: door contact sensors to detect doors opening/closing; motion sensor to detect movement in an area; weight scale sensors to assess biometric information, or pill box sensors to monitor the taking of medication.
+These sensors can include: door contact sensors to detect doors opening/closing; motion sensor to detect movement in an area; weight scale sensors to assess biometric information; or pill box sensors to monitor the taking of medication.
 Smart speakers connected to the system can allow for the system to communicate with the resident(s) of the home.